Home » Blog » Selenious Acid »

 - It is also used in chemical darkening and patination of copper, brass and bronze.

-- AS is used as an oxidizing agent in the synthesis of 1,2-dicarbonyl compounds.
+- SA is used as an oxidizing agent in the synthesis of 1,2-dicarbonyl compounds.

 - Selenium Sulfide, another selenium compound, is also used as an ingredient in anti-dandruff shampoos.

 - SA is used as an ingredient in Mecke Reagent which is used for drug testing.

 - It is highly toxic orally.
 SA and its salts can produce acute poisonings and are capable of penetrating the skin.
 It can burn the skin and can cause irritations.